 To bring a claim against state or local governments, sovereign immunity must be overcome.
 Simply put, the doctrine of sovereign immunity holds that governments are immune from lawsuits.
 However, under the Georgia Tort Claims Act, the state of Georgia waived this immunity for personal injury lawsuits.
 Municipalities in Georgia have also waived this immunity.
 Counties, however, have generally not waived sovereign immunity.
 Therefore, if you get in an accident on a country road, you most likely will not be able to sue.

 If you are planning to sue the government for defective road design or construction, it is imperative to have a qualified attorney fighting for you because there are all sorts of special procedural rules that have to be followed.
 Proving your case will also require extensive and well-documented evidence.
-The attorneys at Joel Williams Law, LLC, have experience handling these types of cases and are here to help.
+The attorneys at Williams Elleby, have experience handling these types of cases and are here to help.

-Contact Joel Williams Law, LLC, to Discuss Your Case
+Contact Williams Elleby, to Discuss Your Case